jonayethossen/jonayethossen/README.md

 ### About Me

-- Diploma student in Computer Science and Technology (CST), Govt.
+- Diploma in Computer Science and Technology (CST), Govt.
 Graphic Arts Institute, Bangladesh
 - Full-stack developer working with the MERN stack
 - Currently exploring **Next.js** and **TypeScript**
 - Open to open-source collaborations and challenging projects